toolisticon/cute/README.md

 - allows compile time tests supporting the most relevant test frameworks (junit4, junit5, testng, ...)
 - simple, but powerful fluent api
-- almost dependency-less - just one runtime dependencies (to spiap-api, will be removed soon)
 - supports all Java versions 6,7,8,>=9
 - Enables you to debug annotation processors during compilation tests
 - provides useful information for analysis of failing tests: